The Giant Sequoia - Sequoiadendron giganteum

 Giant Sequoia’s thrive in a wide range of climate zones and environments, including the UK.
 A grown tree reaches an average height of 50 tot 85 meters and can reach a tree trunk circumference of 28 meters.
 The tree trunk is tapered with a crown of beautifully hanging branches.
 The Giant Sequoia tree is on the IUCN list of endangered tree species.

 The largest living specimen of these trees is the General Sherman.
-This specimen is in the Sequoia National Park, is around 2000 years old, is 84 meters high, has a circumference of 31 meters and weighs 1.2 million kilos!
+This specimen is in the Sequoia National Park, is more than 2000 years old, is 84 meters high, has a circumference of 31 meters and weighs 1.2 million kilos!